 Ranieri, though, has been buoyed by his side's morale-boosting run of form and has been particularly enthused by the performances of winger Ricky Alvarez, who has been inconsistent at times so far this term.

 "We've always maintained that Alvarez was good," the former Chelsea boss pointed out.
 "Now he takes on defenders ahead of him without passing back and his class is finally coming through."

-Inter sit fifth in Serie A on 29 points, just one behind fourth-placed Lazio, who were routed 4-0 by Siena on Saturday night.
+Inter sits fifth in Serie A on 29 points, just one behind fourth-placed Lazio, who was routed 4-0 by Siena on Saturday night.